-Adaptation in hydrophytes is a common phenomenon which is necessary for all the aquatic plants to thrive according to the surrounding.
+Adaptation in hydrophytes is a common phenomenon necessary for all the aquatic plants to thrive according to the surrounding.
 As the different plants live in different habitats, they need certain modifications so as to adapt themselves to the changing environment.
-Similarly, hydrophytes also undergo few changes in its morphology, physiology and anatomy to survive in the different aquatic habitat.
+Similarly, hydrophytes also undergo few changes in their morphology, physiology and anatomy to survive in the different aquatic habitats.

 Types of Adaptations in Hydrophytes

 In submerged forms comprise an elongated, narrow, cushioned and flexible stem.
-The stems are wide, small, stoloniferous, narrow, cushioned with extensive parenchyma, floats horizontally in the free-floating hydrophytes, as in Azolla.
+The stems are wide, small, stoloniferous, narrow, and cushioned with extensive parenchyma.
+It floats horizontally in the free-floating hydrophytes, as in Azolla.
 In rooted floating hydrophytes, a stem functions as a rhizome or runner.

-Protective layer: Mucilage canals are composed of mucilage cells, which secreting a lubricating agent, i.e. mucilage to protect the plant body against friction, desiccation, decay etc. by covering the entire plant body.
+Protective layer: Mucilage cells make up the mucilage canals, which secrete a lubricating agent, i.e. mucilage, to protect the plant body against friction, desiccation, decay and other stresses by covering the entire plant body.

 Osmotic concentration: Hydrophytes possess a low osmotic concentration of the cell sap than the surrounding water.

-Reproduction: The vegetative reproduction commonly occurs in hydrophytes by the propagation of the vegetative structures like runners, stolons, root-tubers etc.
+Reproduction: Vegetative reproduction commonly occurs in hydrophytes by the propagation of the vegetative structures like runners, stolons, root-tubers etc.

 Pollination and dispersal: Both pollination and dispersal of fruits occur by the agency of water.
 The dispersed seeds and fruits generally remain on the water surface, as they are light in weight.

-Other properties: Processes like an exchange of water, nutrients and gases occur by the entire plant surface.
-Mucilage functions as a lubricating agent by surrounding the submerged parts of hydrophyte and protects it from epiphytes.
-An aerial part of hydrophyte bears “Hydathodes” that removes the additional water entering into the plant body via endosmosis.
+Other properties: Processes like an exchange of water, nutrients, and gases occur by the entire plant surface.
+Mucilage functions as a lubricating agent by surrounding the submerged parts of hydrophytes and protects them from epiphytes.
+An aerial part of hydrophyte bears hydathodes, which removes the additional water entering into the plant body via endosmosis.

-It is present as a thin or a single layer comprising parenchymatous cells that are non-protective in function.
-The epidermis of the leaves include chloroplasts that participate in the process of photosynthesis.
+It is present as a thin or a single layer, which comprises parenchyma cells that are non-protective in function.
+The epidermis of the leaves include chloroplasts, which participate in the process of photosynthesis.

 Mucilage encircles the epidermis of the submerged parts and protects the plant against decay.
 The hypodermis is either absent or poorly developed.
-The cuticle is lacking in the submerged parts of hydrophytes but can be present as a thin layer on the aerial parts.
+The submerged parts of hydrophytes generally lack cuticle but can be present as a thin layer on the aerial parts.

-The submerged parts lack stomata, but the upper surface of floating leaves carry stomata that refers as “Epistomatous leaves”.
+The submerged parts lack stomata, but the upper surface of floating leaves carries stomata called “Epistomatous leaves”.
 Potamogeton is a hydrophyte consisting of non-functional stomata.
-The emergent hydrophytes consist of scattered stomata on all aerial parts of hydrophyte plant.
+The emergent hydrophytes consist of scattered stomata on all aerial parts of hydrophytes.

-It can define as the air cavities found between the differentiated mesophylls, which allows the convenient diffusion of the gases.
-The diffused gases travel through the internal gas spaces of young leaves, then forced down to the root by the aerenchyma of the stem as a result of water pressure.
+It refers to the air cavities found between the differentiated mesophylls, which allows the convenient diffusion of the gases.
+The diffused gases travel through the internal gas spaces of young leaves, then forced down to the root by the aid of water pressure through the aerenchyma cells of the stem.
 Older leaves do not support the pressure gradient, so the gases from the roots expel out through the leaves.

-Hydrophytes possess a highly-developed, thin-walled, parenchymatous cortex that helps the plant against mechanical stresses and permits efficient gaseous exchange.
-The large air cavities occupy its major portion.
-Hydrophytes comprise starch granules as the primary reserve food material that accumulate inside the cortex and pith.
+Hydrophytes possess a highly-developed and thin-walled parenchymatous cortex, which helps the plants against mechanical stresses and also permits efficient gaseous exchange.
+The large air cavities occupy the major portion.
+Hydrophytes comprise starch granules as the primary reserve food material, which accumulate inside the cortex and pith.

-Hydrophytic plants possess mechanical tissue (sclerenchyma and collenchyma) that completely lacks or develops poorly in floating and submerged parts, but present in aerial or terrestrial parts.
+Hydrophytic plants possess mechanical tissue (sclerenchyma and collenchyma).
+Only the aerial or terrestrial parts possess the mechanical tissues, and the floating and submerged parts completely lack or contain poorly developed mechanical tissues.
 Cystoliths or sclereids of variable shapes are present in the tissues of leaves and other plant cells.

-Submerged hydrophytes comprise of poorly-developed xylem and tracheids.
-In contrast, the amphibious plants contain well-developed xylem, which assembles towards the central region.
+Submerged hydrophytes have poorly-developed xylem and tracheids.
+In contrast, the amphibious plants contain well-developed xylem (towards the central region).
 Secondary growth in stems and roots does not occur in hydrophytes.
 In hydrophytes, the presence of endodermis and pericycle are distinct.

-Therefore, we can conclude that all the living creatures undergo specific changes according to the environmental conditions of the surrounding where they have to live in, whether it is aquatic or terrestrial.
+Therefore, we can conclude that all the living creatures undergo specific changes according to the changing environmental conditions where they have to live in, whether it is aquatic or terrestrial.
 Hence, the hydrophytic plants also go through a few modifications in their morphology and physiology to sustain life in an aquatic environment.